REI Co-op Half Dome SL 2+

 - The Competition

 All that said, it’s worth noting that like every other backpacking tent we’ve tested, the Half Dome’s interior dimensions measure noticeably smaller than the listed numbers.
-At the corners, the floor is 88 inches long and 52 inches wide (compared with the 92 x 56 in. specs), which makes it difficult to fit two “wide” 25-inch backpacking pads—you can expect the sides to be right up against the walls.
+At the corners, the floor is 88 inches long and 52 inches wide (compared with the 90 x 54 in. specs), which makes it difficult to fit two “wide” 25-inch backpacking pads—it's doable but you can expect the sides to be right up against the walls.
 To be clear, the Half Dome is a class leader in livability, especially when you consider its reasonable weight.
-But those looking to really spread out may still want to size up to the larger SL 3+ model (dimensions are listed at 92 x 80 in. with 50.1 sq. ft. of floor area and a 44-in. peak height).
+But those looking to really spread out may still want to size up to the larger SL 3+ model (dimensions are listed at 90 x 78 in. with 48.7 sq. ft. of floor area and a 44-in. peak height).

 Packed size nearly always goes hand-in-hand with weight, so it’s not a surprise that the Half Dome measures a fairly large 7 x 20.5 inches.
 One of the culprits that increases the bag’s diameter is the single-pole hubbed design, which is bulkier when broken down than tents that come with multiple poles.
 That being said, it’s only about an inch longer and a couple inches wider than a lightweight model, and we never had issues storing the tent (plus, you can always separate the poles from the tent body and rainfly when stowing them in your backpacking pack).
 And a final note on packed size: as with many of REI’s stuff bags, the Half Dome’s is generously sized to accommodate less-than-perfect packing, which we appreciate.

 Backpacking gear is light for a reason and always requires some care, but the REI Co-op Half Dome SL 2+ is among the tougher tents on the market.
-With a substantial 40-denier (D) floor and 30D rainfly (down from 70D and 40D respectively from the older, heavier model), it doesn’t require nearly as delicate of a touch as the 15 x 20D floor on the Big Agnes Copper Spur HV UL2, for example.
+With a substantial 40-denier (D) floor and 30D rainfly, it doesn’t require nearly as delicate of a touch as the 15 x 20D floor on the popular Big Agnes Copper Spur HV UL2, for example.
 Using the included footprint can help extend the life of your tent, but otherwise, there are very few areas of concern.

-The rest of the Half Dome SL 2+ is equally well-built.
+The rest of the Half Dome SL 2+ is equally well built.
 The 20-denier mesh on the tent body is still snag-free, and the zippers all slide very smoothly.
-REI turned to industry leader DAC for their hubbed aluminum pole system, and it has a quality look and feel, plus the hubs themselves are solid units (two generations ago, the Half Dome had cheaper plastic hubs which had some durability issues).
-REI also upgraded the stakes with the SL version to a DAC set, which is another positive change as we bent a number of the pegs that came with the old model.
+REI turned to industry leader DAC for their hubbed aluminum pole system, and it has a quality look and feel, plus the hubs themselves are solid units (two generations ago, the Half Dome used cheaper plastic hubs which had some durability issues).
+REI also upgraded the stakes to a DAC set, which is another positive change as we bent a number of the pegs that came with the old model.

 The Half Dome SL is equipped to handle most 3-season conditions with its sturdy, freestanding construction, full-coverage rainfly, and raised bathtub floor with quality seam taping.
-We haven’t had a chance to test the new model in a proper storm yet, but its structure is nearly identical to the prior version, which held up extremely well in rain and sleet on Patagonia’s Huemul Circuit (as long as we remembered to close the roof vents if the rain was blowing sideways).
-That said, the tent’s tall profile will likely make it more vulnerable to bowing in high winds (an issue we had in Patagonia).
+In proper summer-time storms, it's held up well in rain, light wind, and sleet (as long as we remembered to close the roof vents if the rain was blowing sideways).
+That said, the tent’s tall profile makes it more vulnerable to bowing in high winds (an issue we had when testing the prior-gen Half Dome in Patagonia).
 For increasing weather worthiness, it’s wise to pack extra stakes to guy it out, as only eight are included.

 With large vents, lots of mesh, and enough space separating the rainfly and tent body, the REI Half Dome SL 2+ is a good ventilator.
 The vents are nicely designed and easy to access right over the side doors, and the Velcro tabs create a generous opening (and are simple to close).
 This means that you can get some serious air movement for keeping condensation to a minimum on muggy nights.
 In the cold—temperatures dipped into the mid 20s for us overnight—we did notice that the extra airflow made it feel a bit drafty inside, but closing one of the vents helped with that issue (and we still woke up with a dry interior).